How do you effectively create impact and move fast in a complex world? We're not going to lie, it's complicated.

-Let's start with embracing and thinking through complexity, perhaps the easiest to talk about and the hardest to do consistently.
-For that, some go-to models are:
+Let's begin with embracing complexity, perhaps the easiest to talk about and the hardest to do.
+Though these models will help you get started

 UNDERSTAND & ACT